 CAN I SUBMIT MORE THAN ONE ENTRY?

-Yes, however, you will have to pay each individual submission.
+Yes, however, you will have to pay for each submission.

 DO YOU ACCEPT ROUGH CUTS?

-Yes, but please make sure to mark the submission as a rough cut and let us know which elements are incomplete (music, sound mix, colour, missing scenes) and give us a firm deadline by which the final film will be completed (no less than 4 weeks before the event).
+Yes, but please make sure to note the submission as a rough cut, include which elements are incomplete (music, sound mix, color, missing scenes) and give us a firm deadline by which the final film will be completed (no less than 3 weeks before the DCP deadline on September 10th, 2024).
+If you fail to submit by the deadline, your film will be disqualified from screening.

-IF MY FILM IS ACCEPTED AND I LIVE OUTSIDE OF VANCOUVER, WILL THE FESTIVAL PAY FOR MY ACCOMODATION AND PLANE TICKET?
+IF MY FILM IS ACCEPTED AND I LIVE OUTSIDE OF VANCOUVER, WILL THE FESTIVAL PAY FOR MY ACCOMMODATION AND PLANE TICKET?

 DOES MENA ACCEPT SUBMISSION WAIVERS?